seabeya/tech-stack/go/README.md

 - Pass-by-Reference with Pointers

   > If you need to modify the original value, you can use pointers.
 A pointer holds the memory address of a value.
-When you pass a pointer to a function, you’re passing the address of the value, not a copy of it.
+When you pass a pointer to a function, you're passing the address of the value, not a copy of it.
 This allows the function to modify the original value.

   ```go
   func main() {